 Buy the publication

 The accompanying Water publication is an indispensable guide to this major exhibition, featuring informative texts on each artist included as well as thought-provoking essays on water’s role in evolution and the challenges to natural resources posed by climate change.
-Pre-order the publication when you purchase tickets online.
+Pre-order today.

 Join us at GOMA